BIOP/abba_python/README.md

 abba.start_imagej()
 ```

-You can then use ABBA within Fiji; for more details, visit https://biop.github.io/ijp-imagetoatlas/.
+You can then use ABBA within Fiji.
 ABBA is typically used in conjunction with [QuPath](https://qupath.github.io/): a QuPath project can serve as input for ABBA, and the registration results can be imported back into QuPath for further processing.

 ## To begin with ABBA with jupyter lab